kimmobrunfeldt/squint/README.md

       Get screenshot of a single element in a page.
       $ squint screenshot --selector 'div' https://beta.example.com

-      Compare beta to current production, but use an existing file of paths.
+      Compare current production to beta, but use an existing file of paths.
       $ squint compare --paths-file paths.txt https://example.com https://beta.example.com

       Compare a single page.